fuzzylogicxx/fuzzylogic/posts/web-components-guide.md

 This new resource on Web Components from Keith Cirkel and Kristján Oddsson of GitHub (and friends) is looking great so far.
 ---

 As [I recently tweeted](https://twitter.com/fuzzylogicx/status/1614202359520919553), I love that it’s demoing “vanilla” Web Components first rather than using a library for the demos.

-The various libraries (Lit etc) with their dependencies, opinions and proprietary syntaxes are really prevalent but aren’t yet my preferred approach while I’m still learning.
-They can make an already complicated subject feel more complicated, add overhead to my set-up and maintenance, and add abstractions at a point where actually I want to properly understand what’s going on at the web standards level.
+So far I’ve found that the various web component development frameworks ([Lit](https://lit.dev/) etc) are cool, but generally I’d like to see more demos that create components _without_ using abstractions.
+The frameworks include dependencies, opinions and proprietary syntax that (for me at least) make an already tricky learning curve more steep so they’re not (yet) my preferred approach.
+Right now I want to properly understand what’s going on at the web standards level.

-Aside from tutorials there’s also a great [_Learn_](https://webcomponents.guide/learn/) section which digs into JavaScript topics such as Classes and Events and why these are important for Web Components.
+Aside from tutorials this guide also includes a great [_Learn_](https://webcomponents.guide/learn/) section which digs into JavaScript topics such as Classes and Events and why these are important for Web Components.

 I hope that in future the guide will cover testing Web Components too.